-Do you have a website which is built on the Drupal CMS?
-Have you decided you want to migrate it to WordPress?
+Do you have a website built using the Drupal CMS?
+Are you looking to transfer it to self-hosted WordPress?
 While Drupal is a great content management system, maybe you wish to try something new.

-You will have more options when it comes to free themes, and WordPress is generally easier to use than Drupal.
+You will have more options when it comes to free themes and plugins, and WordPress is generally easier to use than Drupal.